djcass44/jmp/README.md

 JMP is a utility used for quickly navigating to select websites/addresses.

 It is made up of 2 main components; the UI and API.
 For setting up the UI and more info, see the UI [README](https://github.com/djcass44/jmp-react/blob/develop/README.md)

 ## Setting up the API

+When the application first starts, an initial `admin` user is created.
+The password to this user is randomly generated and is printed to the console and written to the working directory in a file called `initialAdminPassword`

 JMP can be installed in 2 different ways.